-The intuitive reason, why this should be so, is simple: the top line of the desired truth table needs to have the value False; but the top line of any truth table for a scheme which only contains \lor will always be True.
-The same is true for \land , \rightarrow , and \leftrightarrow .
+The intuitive reason, why this should be so, is simple: the top line of the desired truth table needs to have the value False; but the top line of any truth table for a scheme which only contains \vee will always be True.
+The same is true for \wedge , \rightarrow , and \leftrightarrow .

-'''

-'v', '^', '\rightarrow', and '\leftrightarrow' are not expressively adequate by themselves.
+' \vee ', ' \wedge ', ' \rightarrow ', and ' \leftrightarrow ' are not expressively adequate by themselves.

-'''